BrianHenryIE/bh-wc-set-gateway-by-url/README.md

 ## Recommendations

-[Cart links for WooCommerce](https://wordpress.org/plugins/soft79-cart-links-for-woocommerce/) by Soft79 plugin adds similar functionality to WooCommerce allowing adding products to customers' carts via the URL.
+[Cart links for WooCommerce](https://wordpress.org/plugins/soft79-cart-links-for-woocommerce/) by Soft79 plugin adds similar functionality to WooCommerce allowing adding products to customers' carts via the URL, `?fill_cart=12,2x44`.

+[WooCommerce Extended Coupon Features](https://wordpress.org/plugins/woocommerce-auto-added-coupons/) also by Soft79 enables applying coupons via URL, `?apply_coupon=my_coupon`.

-[Autologin URLs](https://wordpress.org/plugins/bh-wp-autologin-urls/), also written by me, adds single-use login codes to URLs so customers can be logged in when they follow a link to your site.
+[Autologin URLs](https://wordpress.org/plugins/bh-wp-autologin-urls/), [written by me](https://github.com/BrianHenryIE/BH-WP-Autologin-URLs), adds single-use login codes to URLs so customers can be logged in when they follow a link to your site.

-Together, it is possible to send your customers URLs to your store's checkout which fill your customers' carts, specify the payment gateway and as returning customers, have their billing and shipping information pre-filled.
+Together, it is possible to send your customers URLs to your store's checkout which fill your customers' carts, apply a coupon, specify the payment gateway and as returning customers, have their billing and shipping information pre-filled!

 ## Operation